AdobeDocs/destination-sdk.en/help/message-format.md

 Adobe Experience Platform exports data to a significant number of destinations, in various data formats.
 Some examples of destination types are advertising platforms (Google), social networks (Facebook), cloud storage locations (Amazon S3, Azure Event Hubs).

 Experience Platform can adjust the exported message format to match the expected format on your side.
 To understand this customization, the following concepts are important:
-* the customer (1) and partner (2) XDM schema in Adobe Experience Platform
+* The customer (1) and partner (2) XDM schema in Adobe Experience Platform
-* the message format on the partner side (3), and
+* The message format on the partner side (3), and
-* the transformation layer between the two.
+* The transformation layer between the two.

 ![Schema to JSON transformation](/help/assets/transformations-3-steps.png)